-- Parents are asked to keep their children at home if they have any infection, and to inform the Nursery as to the nature of the infection so that the Nursery can alert other parents/carers and can make careful observations of any child who seems unwell. - Parents are asked not to bring into the Nursery any child who has been vomiting or had diarrhoea until at least 48 hours has elapsed since the last attack. - Parents are asked not to bring into the Nursery any child who has viral or bacterial conjunctivitis until at least 24 hours has elapsed from the start of treatment and medical attention been sought from their Doctor's Surgery. - If your child is showing any symptoms of Covid-19, please contact your GP and follow government guidance.
-The child should not be sent to nursery, and you will need to inform the nursery as soon as possible in the case of a positive test. - Cuts or open sores, whether on adults or children, will be covered with sticking plaster or other dressing if necessary.
+- Parents are asked to keep their children at home if they have any infection, and to inform the Nursery as to the nature of the infection so that the Nursery can alert other parents/carers, and can make careful observations of any child who seems unwell. - Parents are asked not to bring into the Nursery any child who has been vomiting or had diarrhoea until at least 48 hours has elapsed since the last attack. - Parents are asked not to bring into the Nursery any child who has viral or bacterial conjunctivitis until at least 24 hours has elapsed from the start of treatment and medical attention been sought from their Doctor's Surgery.

-• If a child is on prescribed medication the following procedures will be followed:
+- If your child is showing any symptoms of Covid-19, please contact your GP and follow government guidance.
+The child should not be sent to nursery and you will need to inform the nursery as soon as possible in the case of a positive test. - Cuts or open sores, whether on adults or children, will be covered with sticking plaster or other dressing if necessary. - If a child is on prescribed medication the following procedures will be followed:

 If possible, the child's parents will administer medicine.
-If not, then a 'Medicines Form' will firstly be filled in by the parent to grant consent to the Nursery staff and to indemnify the staff.
+If not, then a 'Medicines Form' will firstly be filled in by the parent to grant consent to the Nursery staff and also to indemnify the staff.
 The medication must be clearly labelled with child's name, dosage and any instructions.
 All medications will be kept in a safe place away from children.

-- Regarding the administration of life saving medication such as insulin/adrenalin injections or the use of nebulisers, the position will be clarified by reference to the Nursery's insurance company and only named staff may administer medicines. - The Nursery will ensure that the first aid equipment is kept clean, replenished, and replaced as necessary.
-Sterile items will be kept sealed in their packages until needed. - An Accident Book is available in each area for the reporting of any incident/accident. - All accidents are to be reported and countersigned by staff and parents/carers. - Accidents that mark/bruise a child that occur at home must also be noted in the Nursery Accident Books and countersigned. - All head injuries are recorded, and parents informed by phone as well as in writing with recommendation to seek medical advice.
+- With regard to the administration of life saving medication such as insulin/adrenalin injections or the use of nebulisers, the position will be clarified by reference to the Nursery's insurance company and only named staff may administer medicines. - The Nursery will ensure that the first aid equipment is kept clean, replenished, and replaced as necessary.
+Sterile items will be kept sealed in their packages until needed. - An Accident Book is available in each area for the reporting of any incident/accident. - All accidents are to be reported and countersigned by staff and parents/carers. - Accidents that mark/bruise a child that occur at home must also be noted in the Nursery Accident Books and countersigned.